 In 2010, Rabia and the PYO executive council organized a three day summit called Provincial Youth Summit.
 This unique summit introduced 350 of the sharpest and brightest young minds from approximately 50 universities to a diverse range of skills including leadership, team work, social networking, and active participation.
 The overall objective of the summit was to inspire youth to redefine and refine their roles in relation to the national, social and economic well-being of society and ultimately realize their potential to spark progressive change in the country.

-In honor of her continued commitment to youth empowerment and community development, Rabia was awarded the prestigious National Youth Award for Community Service in NEED DATE/YEAR.
+In honor of her continued commitment to youth empowerment and community development, Rabia was awarded the prestigious National Youth Award for Community Service.
 The awards are conferred via a highly competitive selection process by the Government of Pakistan to high-achieving and distinguished men and women across the country and are accompanied by a monetary award.

 We are so proud of Rabia’s accomplishments and look forward to watching her leadership journey progress.

 During the years of our global leadership theme, SUSI 2007-2009, Green River was fortunate to have both male and female participants.
 Miguel's post-SUSI contribution as an internationally-regarded social activist is significant not only for his own country, but also for his supporters including the U.S. Department of State and his friends and mentors at Green River College.

 According to Miguel, the carefully-designed SUSI curriculum was extremely impactful because it provided a detailed insight into Leadership for Social Change, American history and culture, as well as, US Foreign Policy vis-a-vis South Asia -- and most importantly American-style Community Service.